emmanueletti/machine/README.md

 # Machine

-A simple script to setup a new macbook alongside a disposable development environment.
+A simple script to setup a new macbook alongside a lightweight disposable development environment for hacking, experiments, and playing around with new tools.
 Inspired by [Mitchell Hashimoto](https://github.com/mitchellh/nixos-config) and [Ivan Velichko](https://iximiuz.com/en/posts/how-to-setup-development-environment/) and born out of a need to jump from laptop to laptop.

 ## Table of Contents <!-- omit in toc -->